Adaptively Transformed Mixed Model Prediction of General Finite Population Parameters: Numerical Studies

 where the values in the parentheses are the corresponding standard errors calculated from the Fisher information matrix given in Theorem \ref{thm:asymp}.
 From the above result, it can be observed that the approximate $95\%$ confidence intervals of the transformation parameter $\la$ in SDP and SDP-s are bounded from $0$, which means that the log-transformed model would be inappropriate.
-Moreover, we computed AIC and BIC based on the maximum marginal likelihood, and the results are given in Table \ref{tab:pov-model} in which the values scaled by the number of sampled units ($N=17199$) are reported.
-The results show that the SDP fits the best among the four models in terms of both AIC and BIC while the SL model fits the worst.
-Hence, the use of parametric transformation can improve AIC and BIC in this application.
-To see the fitting of the models in terms of normality assumption of the error terms, we computed the standardized residuals defined as

-where $\widehat{H}$ is the estimated transformation function, noting that $r_{ij}$'s asymptotically follow the standard normal distributions if the assumed model is correctly specified.
-In Figure \ref{fig:resid}, we shows QQ-plots of $r_{ij}$'s of the four models.
-We can observe that the normality assumptions in the three models with parametric transformations, SDP, SDP-s and SS, seem plausible from Figure \ref{fig:resid}.
-However, the QQ-plot for SL shows that the distribution of standardized residuals is skewed and the normality assumption would not be appropriate.